latest nhpb_banner 1__compressed2

 Eligible low-income seniors, age 55 and older, can use the services of the Senior Community Service Employment Program, also known as SCSEP.
 The major objective of the program is achieving skill development for older adults in Erie Pennsylvania.
 The program can help them get a job and be placed into unsubsidized employment.

 The GECAC Money Works for You program represents a financial literacy training to eligible clients.
 In cooperation with United Way of Erie County, GECAC offers training in the economics of home repair and renovation.
-Some of the Financial Literacy Training that is part of this covers following topics: Banking Basics, Debt Reduction, Financial Planning, Budgeting, Credit Reports/Repair, and Educational Grants and Loans.
+Some of the Financial Literacy Training that is part of this covers following topic.
+They help people cut the cable cord to save money as well as address Banking Basics.
+Or earn about Debt Reduction, Financial Planning, Budgeting, Credit Reports/Repair, and Educational Grants.

 Apply for help from Erie County Community Action